Crop Production and Management

 7. Storage

-Preparation of Soil
+3. Preparation of Soil

-Tilling or Ploughing:
+Tilling or Ploughing

-• The process of loosening and turning the soil is called tilling or ploughing, done using a plough made of wood or iron.
+• The process of loosening and turning the soil.

-Levelling the Field:
+Levelling the Field

-Moistening Before Sowing:
+Moistening Before Sowing

 Agricultural Implements

-• Before sowing seeds, it’s crucial to break soil clumps for better yield, and this is where various tools come into play.
+• Before sowing seeds, it’s important to break soil clumps for better yield, and this is where various tools come into play.
 These tools make soil preparation easier, allowing farmers to effectively cultivate crops and improve yield.

 Main Tools for Soil Preparation: